kellim/hearthstone-card-search-app/README.md

 You can get a list of mechanics by running `npm run updateMechanics` which will put all unique mechanics from cards in `data/cards.json` in `mechanics-list-raw.json` and you could look through that file to figure it out.
 Note that I don't use all the mechanics in that file in the filter (See comment at the top of `mechanics-list-raw.json` for more info.)

+### Update Tribes

+When and if a new tribe (ie. dragon, murloc, mech, etc) is added to cards, run `npm run updateTribes` to update the tribes that you can filter by.

 ## Browser Compatibility

 IE is not currently supported.